 Taxation: It is not eligible for corporate tax or any incentives available under the corporate tax regime.
 While the incomes of the corporate partners will be subjected to corporate tax the individual partners may end up incurring more tax expenses, since they are subjected to personal tax rates.
 It is not a tax efficient structure when compared to a company.

-Transfer: unlike a company, where the ownership can be transferred partially or wholly by sale and transfer of shares, an LLP’s transfer of ownership cannot be effected easily.
+Transfer: Unlike a company, where the ownership can be transferred partially or wholly by sale and transfer of shares, an LLP’s transfer of ownership cannot be effected easily.

 Consideration for foreigners: If all partners are foreigners who are not relocating to Singapore then they need to appoint a local manager, who is ordinarily resident in Singapore.

-This entity is more common among chartered professionals such as lawyers, architect, engineers and lawyers, who prefer the combined advantages of a partnership setup and an incorporated company.
-These professionals generally setup a business in partnership with professionals in their trade in order to maximize their service capacity and professional expertise.
+This entity is more common among chartered professionals such as lawyers, architects, engineers and lawyers, who prefer the combined advantages of a partnership setup and an incorporated company.
+These professionals generally set up a business in partnership with professionals in their trade in order to maximize their service capacity and professional expertise.
 However, they are keen on limiting their liabilities while coalescing their strengths through partnership.
 It still carries with it the same drawbacks encountered in a partnership such as partnership disputes and poor access to financing.
 Financial institution and potential partners approach such set up with caution as they still find the concept novel, vague and not well constituted as an incorporated company.

 Ready to start a LLP in Singapore?